UK Youth Climate Coalition

 Formed in 2008, the mission of the organisation is to mobilise and empower young people to take positive action for global climate justice.
-To achieve its aims and objectives, the UKYCC organises a series of projects, campaigns and events each year, including sending youth delegations to the United Nations Climate Negotiations.
+To achieve this, the UKYCC organises a series of projects, campaigns and events each year, including sending youth delegations to the United Nations Climate Negotiations.

 The organisation is supported by a coalition of non-governmental organisations.

 Organisation

 Formation

 In June 2008, the United Kingdom ambassadors to the World Wide Fund for Nature's Voyage for the Future programme, Emma Biermann and Casper ter Kuile, returned from the Arctic to found the UK Youth Climate Coalition (UKYCC) based on similar organisations such as the Australian Youth Climate Coalition and the Energy Action Coalition in the United States.

-By bringing together several youth organisations and a coalition of non-governmental organisations, the co-founders intended to unite the work of their partners.
+By bringing together several youth organisations and a coalition of NGOs, the co-founders intended to unite the work of their partners.
 Following this, the co-founders formed a coordinating team who worked on several projects, campaigns and events over the duration of the next year.

-Mission and Vision

-The mission of the organisation is to mobilise and empower young people to take positive action for global climate justice.
-UKYCC's vision is a just, sustainable, world in which current and future generations enjoy and protect a healthy environment.

 Governance and structure

 The UK Youth Climate Coalition (UKYCC) is run by a team of young volunteers between the ages of 18 and 29.
-The organisation itself is a registered private company limited by guarantee, with no share capital, which means it is run for non-profit purposes.
+The organisation is a registered private company limited by guarantee, with no share capital, which means it is run for non-profit purposes.